NehuaV/learnly/src/content/docs/typescript/primitive-types/numbers.md

 ## Other Math Functions

-JavaScript's `Math` object provides various mathematical functions and constants.
+TypeScript's `Math` object provides various mathematical functions and constants.
 For example:

 - `Math.random()`: Generates a random number between 0 and 1.
 - `Math.max/min()`: Returns the largest/smallest number from a set of arguments.